jonszcz/recipes/refx Recipe Card Template.md

 – 1/2 cup of water
 – 1 tablespoon Worcestershire sauce
 – 1 tablespoon cornstarch
-– 2 tablespoons cold water
+– 2 tablespoons cold waterA

 ## Directions ##

 1. Mix potatoes, carrots and onions in 4 to 6 quart slow cooker
 2. Thoroughly rinse corned beef; discard seasoning packet.
 Place beef on vegetables; sprinkle with pepper.
 Mix 1/2 cup water and the Worcestershire sauce; pour over beef.
 3. Cover and cook on low heat setting 8 to 9 hours or until beef and vegetables are tender.
 4. Remove beef and vegetables from slow cooker; cover to keep warm.
 Pour juices from slow cooker into 1-quart saucepan; heat to boiling.
 Mix cornstarch and cold water until smooth; stir into juices.
 Cook, stirring constantly, until sauce has thickened.
 Serve sauce with beef and vegetables.

 ## Nutrition Information ##